Penallta RFC: History

 The Pitmen lost the Welsh Plate final against Bedlinog in 2016.
 Penallta Youth lost the Welsh Youth Cup final in 2015, and then narrowly lost the Welsh Plate Cup final against Cardiff Quins in 2019.
 All of the finals were played at the National Stadium, now known as the Principality Stadium in Cardiff, meaning that - as a club - Penallta’s senior and youth sides played in a remarkable eight National Stadium finals in twenty years.

-A club proud of its social camaraderie, Penallta has run a successful 2nd team for over 50 years.
+A club proud of its social camaraderie, Penallta has run a 2nd team for over 50 years.
 The 2nd team is officially called Penallta Athletic but is fondly known as ‘F Troop’.
 Penallta Athletic won the Keith Jones Cup in 2004 and the Mid District Premier League in 2006.
-In 2018 Penallta Athletic was invited to join the newly-formed WRU Conference, a league consisting of the best second sides in Wales.
-Penallta Athletic, coached by former Pontypridd and Ebbw Vale scrum half Gareth Bisp, won the inaugural league title and went on to win the Mid District Cup the same season, capping a remarkably successful double.
+In 2018 Penallta Athletic was invited to join the WRU Conference, a league consisting of second sides in Wales.
+Penallta Athletic, coached by former Pontypridd and Ebbw Vale scrum half Gareth Bisp, won the inaugural league title and went on to win the Mid District Cup the same season, capping a successful double.

 Mike Voyle, a resident of Ystrad Mynach, is the only Penallta player to have represented Wales.
 He won 21 caps as a tight forward between 1997 and 2001.
 Elliott Dee played junior and youth team rugby at Penallta before representing Wales more than 50 times, but he never played senior rugby for the club.

 Penallta's most capped player is Lee Acreman, with over 600 1st team appearances for the club.
 The most successful player in Penallta's history is Craig Phillips who captained the 1st team on six occasions and won the Player of the Year award on no less than five occasions, his career lasting between 1976 and 1992.
 Later, Huw Stevens, a Number 8 like Craig Phillips, equalled the captaincy record by captaining Penallta on six occasions between 1997 and 2007.

 Current ex Penallta players who have gone on to play for higher-placed clubs include Dai Flanagan (Cardiff Blues/Ospreys/Llanelli RFC), Gareth Davies (Wales 7s/ Cardiff Blues/Cardiff RFC), Steffan Jones (Dragons/Crosskeys RFC/Bedford Blues), Elliot Dee (Dragons), Scott Matthews (Dragons/Crosskeys RFC), Jack Condy (Scarlets), Arwel Robson (Newport RFC / Dragons), Ellis Shipp Dragons, Wales U20s), Sam Scarfe (Dragons) and Shaun Powell (Cardiff RFC).

 Penallta is also known for its excellent matchday programmes, written by Mike Guilfoyle and Martyn Rowe.
 Extracts from the programmes were made into a book in 2007 called "Shaking the Tree Boss - Portraits of a Welsh Rugby Club".